But-Mom/Multistage_Solar_Distillation_Modeling/README.md

 - No files are generated for demo.
 - For other notebooks, generated summary files will be stored in the /results/ folder.

-Expected Run Time:
+Expected Run Time: 1 second
-- Total demo: 1 second

 3.3 Parametric study -- getting your hands a bit dirty
 -------------------